 This is pretty easy to spot in the FitBark mobile app.
 Go to the daily view and look for your dog’s sleep score.
 If this number has been steadily increasing in the past couple of days due to frequent sleep interruptions, something may be off.

 If you’d like to drill down, you can refer to the hourly view.
 For instance, your dog may typically get 15-30 points per hour at rest.
 If you notice he’s getting 50-100 consistently for a few hours, then something may be off.
 Like humans, dogs in pain often try to shift position to change angles and pressure points seeking relief.

-2. Dogs in pain are typically less active
+2. Dogs in pain are less active

-Lethargy is a big proxy that something may be off.
+Lethargy is a big indicator that something may be off.
 Lethargic dogs show little excitement for external stimuli and mostly just want to rest.
 A sudden increase in resting time vs. your dog’s baseline will trigger an alert in the FitBark mobile app.
 When you notice a meaningful change in your dog’s energy level, make sure to pay close attention as this might be something serious.

 If you’d like to quantify how activity has been decreasing, refer to the activity index in the daily view.
 This metric tells you how daily activity compares to average activity in recent weeks.

 Putting it all together with the FitBark Health Index

 Based on what we’ve learned, we couldn’t resist creating a new, ambitious, proprietary index that tells you how healthy your dog is.
 The FitBark Health Index is the culmination of our conversations with hundreds of veterinarians and pet healthcare professionals over the past few years.
 We believe it’s the first scientifically sound metric that keeps you honest about the health of your dog and, most importantly, alerts you to symptoms before they become obvious.
 You can learn more here.